 💡 Tip: The best way to meet a wave is by facing it.
 Don’t go parallel to the wave with your kayak!

 Rock-climbing on Vitosha mountain

-A friend sent us in the nearby mountain of Vitosha for a crash course on rock-climbing.
+A friend sent us to the nearby mountain of Vitosha for a crash course on rock-climbing.
 We were fast learners but still needed some help – all those support ropes could be quite confusing.
-Good it wasn’t too high of a rock!
+Good, it wasn’t too high of a rock!

 Rock climbing is a tiring experience and it requires energy and positive attitude.
 It’s like outdoor active problem-solving with some sweating but the results can be rewarding.